 - WAT-C Accessibility Toolbar (free): This extension for Firefox, Internet Explorer and Opera links to a variety of accessibility resources, including color analyzers, an image flicker rate analyzer, and HTML and CSS validation tools.

-- WAVE Firefox toolbar (free): This toolbar provides a mechanism for running WAVE reports directly within Firefox.
-WAVE is a free online tool from WebAIM; it has a somewhat cryptic reporting method that utilizes colored symbols.
+- WAVE (free): This toolbar provides a mechanism for running WAVE reports directly within Firefox and Chrome.
+WAVE is a free online tool from WebAIM.